 Theme: Learn, Grow, Act: Re-Define The Future

 The 17th bi-ennial CCWESTT 2018 conference brought together national and international subject experts, employers, CEOs/presidents, government representatives, and women in SETT at all phases of their career lifecycle to share their knowledge and experience around equity, diversity and inclusion.
-Research, industry, and life experience was distilled into conference proceedings, white papers, and policy documents.
-Conference attendees were encouraged to be part of the solution to the wicked problems that face society through collaboration and innovation and while leveraging diverse teams!
+Research, industry, and life experience were distilled into conference proceedings, white papers, and policy documents.
+Conference attendees were encouraged to be part of the solution to the wicked problems that face society through collaboration and innovation while leveraging diverse teams!
 The final conference report summarizes the conference highlights and the policy forum.

 Theme: Sustaining Growth for Innovations: Bringing Women to the Forefront

 The 16th bi-ennial CCWESTT 2016 conference focused on sustaining growth for innovation.
 “Bringing Women to the Forefront” was selected as the theme to continue pursuing the CCWESTT vision of promoting women in all aspects, from schooling to leadership roles.
 The theme was inspired by two major documents that were approved in 2015-2016: “Transforming Our World: the 2030 Agenda for Sustainable Development” and “Seizing Canada’s Moment: Moving Forward in Science, Technology and Innovation.”
 In both documents, it is clear that women in SETT have an important role to play, but it’s very clear that many barriers still exist.
 The policy forum held during the conference was also inspired by a barrier that was not always obvious: dangerous conditions for expecting women in SETT.
 The final conference report summarizes the various presentations and discussions that occurred during the conference, as well as recommendations and actions drawn from the policy forum.